12 Common Habits That Make Your Anxiety Worse

 It’s normal to plan for the future and think about what might happen.
 However, when we constantly worry about what might happen, we can become tortured by anxiety and uncertainty.

+It’s quite easy to get caught up in a cycle of stress and anticipation.
 We can spend hours worrying about prospective situations and what-ifs, but the truth is that most of what we worry about never happens.

+Mindfulness and focusing on the present moment are two techniques for breaking this behavior.
 Mindfulness entails paying attention to our thoughts and feelings without judgment.
 It can help us create a deeper sense of peace and clarity.

 This relaxation and stress reduction workbook was a life-changer for me.
 I learned really useful stress-reduction strategies from there.
+Another way to break this habit is to confront our worried thoughts with evidence-based reasoning.

 For example, if we’re worried about an upcoming presentation at work, we can ask ourselves, “What evidence do I have that this presentation will go badly?”

 We can start to challenge the worrying beliefs that are causing us distress by assessing our thoughts and feelings logically and rationally.
+We can not predict the future.
+Uncertainty is a part of life.

 Instead of worrying about what might happen, we can concentrate on what we can control right now and take small steps toward our goals.

-FAQ: What triggers anxiety the most?
+FAQ: What Triggers Anxiety the Most?

 As someone who has dealt with anxiety, I can tell you that the triggers differ widely between people.